 To talk to Keller for any amount of time means understanding that she views these women as worthy in an atmosphere that views them as property.
-She said the blonde Barbie doll stereotype is inaccurate.
-These women are ages 15 to 55.
-They can be skinny or heavy.
-You could pass them at Bridge Street or shop alongside them in Publix and never know, Keller said.
+She said the blonde, Barbie doll stereotype is inaccurate.
+These dancers are ages 15 to 55.
+They might be skinny or heavy.
+You could pass them in the fanciest shopping places or shop alongside them in the grocery store and never know, Keller said.

 One of the big mysteries in all of this is figuring out why women resort to stripping and prostitution in the first place.

-Even though they’re going into the “devil’s den,” as Keller calls it, she has plenty of stories to show just how God is working through them.
+Even though the church ladies are going into the devil’s den, as Keller calls it, she has plenty of stories to show just how God is working through them.

-There are quite a few stories of strippers who meet the women and leave that night with them, never to return to their old life.
+There are quite a few stories of strippers who meet the church ladies and leave that night with them, never to return to their old life.
 There are the success stories where Keller gets the women to leave the club and go to a safe house or rehab program.

 Mary Magdalene Ministry is influencing more than just the dancers.
-A man who owns three of the 10 Huntsville strip clubs is now meeting with a pastor for a weekly Bible study.
+A man who owns three of the 10 strip clubs in town is now meeting with a pastor for a weekly Bible study.

 “We speak the truth in love,” Keller said.
 “God is holy.
 He wants to answer your prayers.”